 PRO TIP: There’s a formula that HVAC professionals use to decide if it’s worth repairing or replacing a furnace.
 Continue reading this furnace buying guide to learn this formula.

-Want your furnace to last longer?
-Finding a professional furnace installation and maintenance expert to install your new furnace and conduct regular maintenance is just as important as choosing the furnace itself.
+Finding a professional furnace installation and maintenance expert to install your new furnace and conduct regular maintenance is as important as choosing the best furnace.

 A local furnace company is the best choice if you live in the Edmonton area.
-They will be familiar with the climate in your area.
-As a result, they will know how to best care for your HVAC system.
-Hiring a local company is especially important in Alberta, as winters can be extremely cold, taking a toll on your furnace.
+A local company will be familiar with the climate.
+As a result, they will know how to properly install and care for your HVAC system – for maximum efficiency and a longer lifespan.

 How do you know when your furnace needs to be replaced?